feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 There are two main levels of abstraction:

 1. [Knowledge level](https://www.wikiwand.com/en/articles/Knowledge_level): What an agent knows and what its goals are.
-2. [Symbol level](https://www.wikiwand.com/en/articles/Symbol_level): Reasoning.
+2. [Symbol level](https://www.wikiwand.com/en/articles/Symbol_level): **Reasoning**.
 The way an agent transforms symbols to arrive to a solution.

+#### Reasoning and acting

+> One way that AI representations differ from computer programs in traditional languages is that an AI representation typically specifies **what** needs to be computed, **not how** it is to be computed.

+Three stages of reasoning can be distinguished:

+1. Design time reasoning: Done by the designer when designing the agent
+2. Offline computation: Done by the agent to build background knowledge before acting
+3. Online computation: Done by the agent while acting as a result of **observing** its environment

+### Prototypical applications

+> AI applications are widespread and diverse [...]
+Rather than treating each application separately, we **abstract the essential features** of such applications to allow us to **study the principles** behind intelligent reasoning and action.

 #wip